alessiodesogus/alessiodesogus.github.io/youniverse.md

 - What are they like?
 How many talk about them?
 How they influence today's channel content?

 Follow our analysis and find out!
-Explore together with us to see the answers.
-Our main goal is to __look for the trend, track their contents and see the channels response toward it__.
+Centered on the topic of mental health on YouTube, our main goal is to __look for the trend, track their contents and see the channels response toward it__.

 ![invitation](assets/img/Accepting-the-Invitation.png)